Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 How does the lump sum and death benefit allowance work?

-As with other changes to the rules around the payment of death benefits remain mostly unchanged.
+As with other changes, the rules around the payment of death benefits remain mostly unchanged.
 For example, the two-year rule for paying lump sum benefits remain, as does the tax treatment of benefits pre and post age 75.

-What has changed is from 6 April 2024 tax-free lump sum benefits are tested against the deceased’s lump sum and death benefit allowance, rather than the lifetime allowance.
+What has changed is that since 6 April 2024 tax-free lump sum benefits are tested against the deceased’s lump sum and death benefit allowance, rather than the lifetime allowance.

 Benefits in excess of the lump sum and death benefit allowance are taxed at the recipient’s marginal rate of income tax.

 The benefits tested against the lump sum and death benefit allowance are shown in What benefits are included in the two allowances? above.
-However, it should be noted that HMRC has confirmed that for lump sum death benefits paid from funds crystallised by individuals before 6 April 2024, who die under the age of 75 after 6 April 2024, these benefits will not be tested against the lump sum and death benefit allowance.
+Lump sum death benefits paid from funds crystallised by individuals before 6 April 2024, who die under the age of 75 after 6 April 2024, are not tested against the lump sum and death benefit allowance.

-HMRC has confirmed the process where the personal representatives notify HMRC a chargeable amount has arisen and HMRC calculate the tax due is now permanent.
+It is the personal representative’s responsibility to notify HMRC that a chargeable amount has arisen and HMRC will calculate the tax due.

 HMRC - Lifetime allowance guidance newsletter — December 2023 - 7.
 Lump sum death benefits